Who We Are

 Call Lori: 828.634.1527

-Lori then relocated to the Upstate of South Carolina, where she earned a Master’s in Public Administration and a Graduate Certificate in International Family and Community Studies from Clemson University.
-While completing her degree, she worked for Clemson University on the Strong Communities for Children initiative, a comprehensive effort to prevent child maltreatment by building systems of support for families of young children through grass-roots neighborhood and community mobilization.
-Since completing her degree, she has more than eight years of proven leadership and management success in executive and senior leadership positions in not-for-profit organizations serving children, youth, and families in crisis, including those experiencing housing instability and homelessness, those experiencing food insecurity, and other economic disadvantage and those involved with the child welfare system.
+Lori relocated to upstate South Carolina, where she earned a Master’s degree in Public Administration and a Graduate Certificate in International Family and Community Studies from Clemson University.
+While completing her degree, she worked for Clemson University on the Strong Communities for Children initiative, a comprehensive effort to prevent child maltreatment by building systems of support for families of young children through grassroots neighborhood and community mobilization.

 Lisa Duff_headshot